 Author wearing a white shirt, gray floral pants, and brown boots, with a belt and accessories, smiling against a plain background.

-Years ago, she wrote Love Your Scar, a non-fiction, self-help guide to freeing restrictive tissue.
+In 2017, she wrote Love Your Scar, a non-fiction, self-help guide to freeing restrictive tissue, based on thirty years of experience.
 It will seem out of place, another world, another time, compared to her current writing.

 If you need help with a scar, visit the Scar Queen website.